 Why is the dapivirine ring important?

-Existing prevention methods have not done enough to stop the spread of HIV among women.
-The monthly dapivirine ring would provide women with the first discreet, easy-to-use and long-acting prevention option.
+Existing prevention methods have not done enough to stop the spread of HIV among women, who bear a disproportionate burden of the epidemic, particularly in sub-Saharan Africa.
+The monthly dapivirine ring could provide women with the first discreet, long-acting prevention option.

 How does the dapivirine ring work?

 The ring is made of a flexible silicone matrix polymer and contains the ARV dapivirine, an NNRTI, which is slowly released over the course of a month.

 The ring delivers dapivirine directly at the site of potential infection, with low systemic exposure, which could minimize side effects.
 Women insert the flexible, long-acting ring themselves into the vagina and replace it every month.